This article on functional foods and beverages is taken from the latest edition of 1750 – a magazine by Finlays. Read the full magazine here.

 Levon is just one of a rising number of global consumers interested in the idea that what we eat and drink can offer more than simple sustenance and nutrition.
 That food and beverages can offer “functional benefits” to our physical or mental health and wellbeing.
 And while this idea isn’t new (in fact it’s ancient), it’s making huge waves in the world of food and drink.

-Functional Foods and Beverages: A once in a generation trend?
+Functional Foods and Beverages market size: A once in a generation trend?

 While the term itself isn’t yet widely used by consumers, functional foods and beverages have been growing rapidly for some time, driven by the global health and wellbeing megatrend.